 - Tip the mixture into the prepared tin and smooth the top.

 - Bake for 25-30 minutes or until a skewer inserted into the cake comes out clean.
 A few crumbs are okay but there should not be any batter.

 - Place the tin on a wire rack and cool for 10 minutes.
 Remove the side of the cake tin.
 Cool a further 10 minutes before carefully removing the cake to the rack to further cool.

-- Dust with icing sugar/confectioners’ sugar and serve as is or with whipped cream and strawberries.
+- Dust with icing sugar/confectioners’ sugar and serve as is or with whipped cream, mascarpone or crème fraiche and berries.